Energy cannot be created or destroyed; it can only be stored or transferred. There are different types of energy stores, including:

 Chemical energy is stored in food and fuels.

-Gravitational potential energy is the energy stored due to the position of an object in its gravitational field.
-This means, the higher an object is above the ground, the greater the energy will be in its gravitational potential energy store.
+Gravitational potential energy is the energy stored due to an object’s position in a gravitational field.
+This means that the higher an object is above the ground, the greater the amount of energy it will have in its gravitational potential energy store.

 The books that are higher on the bookshelf will have a higher store of gravitational potential energy than the books lower down on the shelves.

-Elastic potential energy is stored when exerting force to deform an elastic object.
-If we compress a spring, then it will have a large store of elastic potential energy.
+Elastic potential energy is stored when force is exerted to deform an elastic object.
+For example, compressing a spring stores a large amount of elastic potential energy in it.
 This energy will be stored until the spring is released.

-Electrical energy is a type of kinetic energy that is caused by moving electric charges.
+Electrical energy is a form of energy caused by the movement of electric charges.

-Some objects carry electrical charges and create electrical fields.
-As the objects are charged, they can exert forces on each other.
+Some objects possess electrical charges and create electrical fields.
+Because they are charged, they can exert forces on each other.

 Charged particles travelling through a wire result in an electric current.

-When objects create magnetic fields or become magnetised, they can exert forces on other magnetised objects.
+Objects that create magnetic fields, or that become magnetised, can exert forces on other magnetised objects.

-Nuclear energy is energy in the nucleus, which is the core of an atom.
+Nuclear energy is the energy stored in the nucleus, or core, of an atom.